Originally published 7/1/22, expanded 4/25/23, edited 10/18/23

 Should you store weed in a plastic container or bag?

-In short, no. Plastic poses a few problems, whether it is a bag or a container.
+In short, no. Plastic poses a few problems when it comes to storing marijuana in a way that maintains the quality of the flower, whether it is in a plastic bag or another container.
 For one, plastic often gathers static electricity, which is not something you want your weed to encounter while in storage.
-The static can damage the delicate and brittle trichomes that cover the plant, which is where the terpenes and cannabinoids are the highest concentrated.
+The static can disturb the delicate and brittle trichomes that cover the plant, which is where the terpenes and cannabinoids are the highest concentrated.

 See a more in-depth explanation in: Should You Store Weed in Plastic Bags & Containers?